grafana/grafana/docs/sources/http_api/access_control.md

 `DELETE /api/access-control/roles/:uid?force=false`

 Delete a role with the given UID, and it's permissions.
-If the role is assigned to a built-in role, the deletion operation will fail, unless `force` query param is set to `true`, and in that case all assignments will also be deleted.
+If the role is assigned, the deletion operation will fail, unless the `force` query param is set to `true`, and in that case all assignments will also be deleted.

 #### Required permissions